At the National Biodiversity Network Trust, we’re committed to protecting and respecting your privacy.

 - Analytics and search engine providers that assist us in the improvement and optimisation of our websites.

 - Data partners, so they can see who is using their wildlife data

 We may disclose your personal information to third parties:

 - In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

-- If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers and users will be one of the transferred assets.
+- If all of our assets are acquired by a third party, in which case personal data held by us about our customers and users will be one of the transferred assets.